 United Internet markets its ad-financed applications and fee-based consumer applications via the GMX and WEB.DE brands primarily in Germany, Austria, and Switzerland, where it is among the leading players.

-Since the acquisition of the US provider mail.com in late 2010, United Internet has also been driving its international expansion in this segment.
+Since the acquisition of the US provider mail.com, United Internet has also been driving its international expansion in this segment.
 In addition to the USA, mail.com targets other countries, such as the UK, France, and Spain.